American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 There are two separate Named Queries (NQ) for parents, one for mother and one for father.
 These are listed as m_inactive and f_inactive respectively.
 These could potentially be combined in the future.

+Parents are makred as inactive when their children become inactive.
+This means that the `inactive` IPSIS job for inactive parents needs to be run prior to the `active` job.
+Parents may become inactive because a student in grade 12 graduatets; however if there is a younger sibling in grade 11, the parent needs to be reactivated by the `active` job.

+Parents are queued for deletion on the 364th day after their children are marked inactive.

 ### Fields Provided & Used

 **PROVIDES FIELDS:**